StuntsPT/Structure_threader/docs/install.md

 ### install_maverick.sh
-This script will download and install MavericK.
+This script will download, compile and install MavericK.

 #### Requirements: